-As of December 31, 2020 and 2019, the Loan Corporation's bank deposits were considered fully collateralized.
+As of December 31, 2021 and 2020, the Loan Corporation's bank deposits were considered fully collateralized.

 Restricted cash represents cash and cash equivalents where use is limited by legal requirements.
 These assets represent amounts required by statute to be reserved for various purposes.
-Restricted cash as of yearend consists of the following:
+Restricted cash as of yearend consists of the following for the years ended December 31: